ariedallas/Lumocards-One/README.md

 # Lumocards

 ---
-Lumocards One is a todo app, project manager, and calendar rolled into a simple text-based application.
+Lumocards One is a todo app, project manager, and calendar rolled into a CLI.
 It's based around the idea of "cards" similar to projects like Trello.

+It's currently available for MacOS / Linux, but support for Windows will come with time.
 ## Getting Started

 After downloading / cloning this folder, open it or navigate to it in the terminal.
 Then, type in the following or paste the line below.